Reading time: 3 minutes

-Just like you don’t need an accountant to lodge personal income tax returns, it is possible to forsake the use of an accountant when it comes to your SMSF and lodging its accounts.
-However, you will need to have fairly good administration software and understand the rules and regulations very clearly.
+Just as you don’t need an accountant to lodge personal income tax returns, it is possible to do the same when it comes to lodging your SMSF’s accounts.
+However, you will need to have good administration software and a clear understanding of the super rules and regulations.

 Who’s it for?

-It is definitely more suitable for those with more time on their hands – a commodity not necessarily in surplus for business owners.
+You will also need time – a commodity not necessarily in surplus for business owners.

 Dealing with the ATO

-In our article on ways that SMSFs can be ultra low-cost we explain everything you need to do to set up an SMSF and create a trust deed and investment strategy yourself.
-However, one thing you will need to keep doing after you’ve set up an SMSF is to lodge the SMSF’s tax return and financial statements and pay the supervisory levy each year.
+In our article on ways that SMSFs can be ultra-low cost, we explain everything you need to do to set up an SMSF yourself, from creating a trust deed to putting together an investment strategy.
+However, one thing you will need to keep doing after you’ve set up an SMSF is to lodge its tax return and financial statements and pay the supervisory levy each year.

 Depending on your balance and what happens with your SMSF during the year, you may also have transfer balance account reporting requirements.